Electronic Engineering (BEng) (Level 7)

 Leaving Cert Subjects:

-Helpful subjects are Physics, Chemistry, and Engineering.
-A D in Pass Maths is the minimum required although a higher grade is recommended.
+Helpful subjects are Engineering, and Physics.
+A 06/H7 grade in Mathematics is the minimum required although a higher grade is recommended.

 This is a 3-year degree with an embedded systems spine.
 This means that it starts with digital electronics in 1st year and progresses through microprocessors, PICs, to firmware development and digital systems design.